cwebley/ki/README.md

 * stats page
  * user overall status
  * user-character stats
- * best character matchups
+ * best character match ups
- * best character matchups
+ * best character match ups
  * all of the above vs a particular opponent or across a particular time

 ###Random Ideas: